edgepointlearning/edgepointlearning.com/src/collections/_posts/2020/2020-12-16-elearning-trends-2021.md

 ---
-title:      8 eLearning Trends And Predictions For 2021
+title:      8 eLearning Trends And Predictions
 permalink: /blog/elearning-trends-2021/
 image: blog/2020/2020-12-16-elearning-trends-2021.jpg
-meta:  When it comes to eLearning trends, 2021 promises to call many traditional ways of thinking into question.
+meta:  When it comes to eLearning trends, the future promises to call many traditional ways of thinking into question.
 These are our predictions for 2021 trends.
 author: { name: Corey Bleich }
 ---

-2021 promises to call many traditional ways of thinking into question {: .featured-text }
+The future promises to call many traditional ways of thinking into question {: .featured-text }

-When it comes to eLearning trends, 2021 promises to call many traditional ways of thinking into question.
+When it comes to eLearning trends, the future promises to call many traditional ways of thinking into question.
 A pandemic in a tumultuous political season means a dramatic revolution in the way we think about work and the [future of corporate learning](/blog/future-of-corporate-training-2019/).

 Consider the following [changes on the horizon](https://www.nxtbook.com/nxtbooks/trainingindustry/tiq_20200708/index.php#/p/4):

 * 56% of companies are retooling their training programs
-* 62% of businesses affected by changes due to COVID-19 are spending more on training in 2021
+* 62% of businesses affected by changes due to COVID-19 spent more on training in 2021
 * There has been a 16% increase in virtual learning (and a corresponding decrease in instructor-led training)
 * Engagement in remote instruction is still one of the biggest concerns for leadership

-Based on these figures and large-scale changes, these are eight of our predictions for eLearning trends in 2021.
+Based on these figures and large-scale changes, these are eight of our predictions for eLearning trends in the future.

 ## 1. Continuing monumental adoption of virtual training